-If you have received a Failed Verification notice or have not received payment by your expected payout date, there could be a few things going on.
-In the system, 45 days after your post has been marked as published within the system, we programmatically verify that your post is still live, contains all of the required elements, contains the mandatory disclosure, and that the social platform you posted on is still actively connected to the system.
-Any changes to the draft that was approved by the Marketer inside the system will cause verification to fail, which will in turn delay payment releasing at the 45 day mark.
+45 days after you have marked your post as complete in the system, we programmatically verify that your post is still live and public, contains all requirements, contains FTC disclosure, and that the social media platform you posted on is still actively connected to your account in the system.
+Any changes to the draft that was approved by the Marketer inside the system will cause verification to fail, which will in turn delay your payment releasing at the 45 day mark.

 If your post(s) have failed verification, the first thing you will want to do will be to check your Offer in the system.

-2. From your Finance page, locate the Offer that is Awaiting Verification and has passed the estimated payout date.
+2. From your Finance page, locate your Offer that is labeled Awaiting Verification and has passed the estimated payout date.
 Click on the name of the Offer.
 In the below example the name of the Offer is Travel To AZ 2020.

 4. The post(s) that have failed verification will be labeled as Pending Manual Verification.
 Click the three dots to the right of the post(s) and then click View Content.

-5. From this page, you will see a message notifying you of the reason your post failed verification.
-Once identified, you can take action to make the needed changes and then you can click Verify Again.
+5. From this page, you will see a message notifying you of the reason your post failed verification in red.
+Once you have reviewed the issue, navigate to your post to make the needed changes and then navigate back to this page and click Verify Again.

 6. Alternatively, you can wait for the Marketer to review your post and they will either approve it as is to pass verification, request that you make needed changes, or confirm that it should remain failed.